andymckay/blog/_posts/2022-01-08-how-tesla-is-trying-to-kill-you.md

 Again, you sometimes need to do this quickly and in less than ideal conditions.

-Being able to see where you are going in the cold is fundamental to NOT KILLING PEOPLE.
+Being able to see where you are going in the cold is fundamental to **NOT KILLING PEOPLE**.

 ## Others